How to Design an Organisation to Respond to the Needs of the Customer

 Finance Organisational Model: Getting It Right

 Whatever drives you to embark on this change, proactively designing and deploying a new organisational model, including the relevant structure, competencies and behaviours, means you maximise the use of team members’ skills.
 You also avoid inconsistent or sub-optimal delivery from human- and machine-based roles.
 Introducing (or deepening) a shared-service model or outsourcing services to a third-party provider makes this more critical.
-Ultimately, addressing all of these improves the relationships with business partners and the team’s morale.
+Addressing these ultimately improves the relationships with business partners and the team’s morale.

 So, how do you get it right?
-How do you ensure your model addresses the internal and external customers’ needs?
-For all the transactional and business-facing teams?
+How do you ensure your model addresses the needs of internal and external customers and all the transactional and business-facing teams?

 Finance Organisational Model – Setting the Scene

-Before going any further, let’s be clear about where organisation – specifically structure, capability and culture – fits into overall Finance Transformation.
+Before going any further, let’s clarify where the organisation – specifically structure, capability and culture – fits into overall Finance Transformation.

 Finance Organisational Model: Elements of Finance Transformation

-Here is the Loughridge Transformations Four Elements of Transformation Model, which starts with Process and Data.
+Here is the Loughridge Transformations Four Elements of Transformation Model, a comprehensive framework for your Finance Transformation journey.
+This model starts with Process and Data, the foundational elements.
 Next comes Systems & Technology, Organisation and Risk & Controls.
+Each of these elements plays a crucial role in the transformation process, and understanding their interdependencies is critical to successful transformation.

 In addition to understanding the Four Elements of Transformation and how they relate.
 It is also helpful to have a basic understanding of the types of organisational structures:

 Of course, you have much more freedom when looking at an entire organisation.
-However, as the video alludes to, the strategy of the organisation and the organisational culture will impact your choice.
+However, as the video alludes to, the organisational strategy and culture will impact your choice.
 Therefore, how much genuine choice you will have in the design here depends on how far-reaching the transformation is.

 Loughridge Transformations‘ Step-By-Step Model